-While a pasta salad is most often considered a picnic or cookout dish, it can be served with lunch or dinner any time of the year.
-Enjoy this flavorful tuna macaroni salad with sandwiches or along with an everyday family meal.
+While a pasta salad is most often considered a picnic or cookout dish, this tuna macaroni salad can be served with lunch or dinner any time of the year.
+Enjoy this flavorful dish with sandwiches or along with an everyday family meal.

 A basic macaroni salad like this one is a great starting point.
-There are so many vegetables you can add to give it extra color and crunch.
+Add vegetables to give it extra color and crunch.
 Yellow bell peppers, shredded carrots, sliced ripe or green olives, diced cucumber, and diced plum tomatoes are just a few of the possibilities.

 If you need a vegetarian substitute, add about 1/2 to 3/4 cup of diced grilled tofu to the macaroni salad mixture, or make it with 1 cup of cooked white or black beans.
 Slivered almonds are a good option, too; they add texture as well as protein.